 “Working with winemakers and in partnership with Ocean Optics, we developed a short path cuvette that meets the needs of winemakers and researchers in enology and viticulture“, explained Dr. Leanna Levine, CEO and Founder of ALine, “As with all of our custom products, we work closely with our customers to develop bioanalytical solutions, in this case, a high quality and cost effective device for researching or benchmarking the phenolics in red wine using a simple spectroscopic method.”

-ALine’s short path SpecVette is available in 250, 500, and 1000 micron path lengths, useful for a variety of sample types.
-The cuvettes are easily filled by capillary action using a simple disposable dropper or they can be filled and aspirated using a 20- 200 uL pipettor.
+ALine’s short path SpecVette is available in 0.25, 0.50, 0.75, and 1.0 mm path lengths, useful for a variety of sample types.
+The cuvettes are easily filled by capillary action using a simple disposable dropper or they can be filled and aspirated using a 20- 200 uL pipetter.
 The SpecVette slides into a 1 cm x 1 cm sample holder for use in a standard spectrometer.
 The SpecVette is UV transparent, and disposable so that no cleaning is required, and no chance of introducing contamination to ruin results.

 A selector guide for a wide range of ALine’s custom “Build-Your-Own-Cuvettes” ™ is now available on the ALine web site.
 Consult with ALine for additional configurations.